nhoangg27/ALIGN/README.md

 Pre-graph encoders are found in ```graphormer/modules/graphormer_layers.py```.
 Graph layers and MLPs are found in ```graphormer/models/```.

-There are command line tools available for freezing layers of the graph encoder of MLP (see freeze-level).
+There are command line tools available for freezing layers of the graph encoder of MLP (see ```--freeze-level```).
 A negative freeze-level will freeze layers of the graph encoder starting from the front (-4 freezes the first 4 layers of the graph encoder).
 A positive freeze level will freeze layers in the MLP starting from the front (2 will freeze the first two layers of the MLP).
-There are additionally flags for freezing the atomic feature encoders and graph feature encoders.
+There are additional flags for freezing the atomic feature encoders and graph feature encoders.

 # Models